-Area for improvement Lead Officer Target Completion Date agreed and presented to the Getting it Right for Lead Allied Health Professional/ Head of service Health & Community Care Sept-2022

-Poparting on workforce issues including the Workforce Reporting on workforce issues including the Workforce and Organisational Development Strategy as well as the Chief Officer June 2022 partnership forum.
-Development of Large Hospital Set Aside arrangements Chief Finance in conjunction with the Scottish Government, NHS - March-2023 Tayside and Angus and Perth and Kinross Integration Officer Joint Boards.
-Development of improved Lead Authority Services Chief Finance December arrangements around risk and performance Officer 2022 management for lead authority services.
-Further develop performance report information into a delivery plan framework to ensure IJB fulfils its remit in Chief Finance March 2023 delivering the direction of travel within the Strategic Officer Commissioning Plan.
-Liaise with partner organisations to ensure an agreed Chief Finance March-2023 budget is approved prior to the start of the year.
-Officer Combine financial and performance reporting to Chief Finance December members in the context of the IJB's Strategic Risks.
-Officer 2022 Review reserves to ensure they are adequate Chief Finance June-2022 Review reserves to ensure they are adequate Officer Julie-2022 Implementation of and reporting on all outstanding recommendations arising from the Ministerial Steering Chief Officer October-2022 Group report on Health & Social Care Integration October-2022 following publication of revised Integration Scheme Further development of governance arrangements considering agreed governance principles and updated 0 advice from the Scottish Government Health & Social Chief Officer October-2022 care Division Embed a programme of development and training Septemberopportunities for Board members.
-Chief Officer 2022 Update the Board and PAC on progress in delivering Chief Finance October - plan following adoption of Tayside IJB's Risk Officer 2022 Management Framework.
-Lead Allied Health Professional/ Head towards ensuring that the DH&SCP culture becomes of service Health & Decemberfully embedded.
-Engage staff in developing and Community Care / 2022 maintaining the partnership culture as well as sharing Chief Finance and embedding the guiding principles.
-Officer Clarification of deputising arrangements for the Chief Officer to be presented to the IJB following publication Chief Officer August-2022 of the revised Integration Scheme Review attendance at groups based on agreed principles.
-Attendance at partner groups should be based on a consideration of whether this is necessary to Chief Officer Septemberprovide assurance to allow the partner body to fulfil their 2022 agreed responsibilities in line with their accountabilities Develop a best practice guidance document to ensure the operation of all groups conforms to the various Chief Finance September- Officer 2022 principles detailed in the Governance Mapping report.
-Chief Finance Contombor Review the strategic risk in relation to Increased Chief Finance Officer September- Bureaucracy.
-2022

-Work with statutory partners to develop a Memorandum of Understanding detailing all key corporate support services to be provided to DH&SCP by Dundee City Council and NHS Tayside December 2022 Review and implement recommendations from the Internal Audit Review of the IJB's Transformation Programme Chief Finance Officer December 2022 Review and implement the recommendations from the Internal Audit Review of Performance Management arrangements December 2022 Develop further Strategic Plan Performance Measures for implementation of the IJB's revised Strategic Plan 2023-2026 Chief Finance Officer April 2023
+Area for improvement Lead Officer Target Completion Date Under Clinical and Care Governance, review of remits needs to consider information and data sets to be agreed and presented to the Getting it Right for Everyone Group to support the governance of Lead Authority Services Lead Allied Health Professional/ Head of service Health & Community Care March 2023 Reporting on workforce issues including the Workforce and Organisational Development Strategy as well as the partnership forum.
+Chief Officer December 2022 Development of Large Hospital Set Aside arrangements in conjunction with the Scottish Government, NHS Tayside and Angus and Perth and Kinross Integration Joint Boards.
+Chief Finance Officer March2023 Development of improved Lead Authority Services arrangements around risk and performance management for lead authority services.
+Chief Finance Officer March 2023 Further develop performance report information into a delivery plan framework to ensure IJB fulfils its remit in delivering the direction of travel within the Strategic Commissioning Plan.
+Chief Finance Officer March 2023 Liaise with partner organisations to ensure an agreed budget is approved prior to the start of the year.
+Chief Finance Officer March 2023 Combine financial and performance reporting to members in the context of the IJB's Strategic Risks.
+Chief Finance Officer March 2023 Review reserves to ensure they are adequate Chief Finance Officer June-2022 Implementation of and reporting on all outstanding recommendations arising from the Ministerial Steering Group report on Health & Social Care Integration following publication of revised Integration Scheme Chief Officer October-2022 Further development of governance arrangements considering agreed governance principles and updated advice from the Scottish Government Health & Social care Division Chief Officer February 2023 Embed a programme of development and training opportunities for Board members.
+Chief Officer February 2023 Update the Board and PAC on progress in delivering against the remaining actions in the risk maturity action plan following adoption of Tayside IJB's Risk Management Framework.
+Chief Finance Officer February 2023 Work to fully implement the actions in the Workforce and Organisational Development Strategy.
+Strive towards ensuring that the DH&SCP culture becomes fully embedded.
+Engage staff in developing and Lead Allied Health Professional/ Head of service Health & Community Care / December 2022 maintaining the partnership culture as well as sharing Chief Finance and embedding the guiding principles.
+Officer Clarification of deputising arrangements for the Chief Officer to be presented to the IJB following publication ('hiet ()tticer December of the revised Integration Scheme Office Officer 2022 Review attendance at groups based on agreed principles.
+Attendance at partner groups should be February based on a consideration of whether this is necessary to Chief Officer 2023 provide assurance to allow the partner body to fulfil their 2020 agreed responsibilities in line with their accountabilities Develop a best practice guidance document to ensure Chief Finance February the operation of all groups conforms to the various 2023 principles detailed in the Governance Mapping report.
+Review the strategic risk in relation to Increased Chief Finance September Bureaucracy.
+Officer 2022 Work with statutory partners to develop a Memorandum 1 Chief Finance March 2023 services to be provided to DH&SCP by Dundee City Officer Council and NHS Tayside Review and implement recommendations from the Chief Finance NA 1 0000 Internal Audit Review of the IJB's Transformation Officer March 2023 Programme Review and implement the recommendations from the Chief Finance March 2022 Internal Audit Review of Performance Management Officer March 2023 arrangements Develop further Strategic Plan Performance Measures Chief Finance April 2022 for implementation of the IJB's revised Strategic Plan 2023-2026 Officer April 2023 2023-2020